Monitoring chronic wasting disease

 Overview

 Since its discovery in 1967, CWD has spread across much of North America.
-We are building on the lessons learned over the past 50 years of CWD management in North America to guide our actions in Ontario.
+The lessons learned in other regions over the past 50 years of CWD management in North America are helping to guide our actions in Ontario.

-Once established in the wild, Chronic Wasting Disease (CWD) is very challenging to control or eliminate.
+Once established in the wild, CWD is nearly impossible to control or eliminate.
 Our best defense is to prevent CWD from ever arriving in Ontario.
 If it does arrive, a rapid and aggressive response is needed to stop the spread and hopefully eliminate it from the area.

 We will update this page with public notices, safety information and details about our actions if CWD is detected in Ontario.